bhidalto/terraform-serverless-vpc-connector/modules/README.md

 }
 ```

+A detailed example on how to use it can be found [here](../examples/README.md).

 ## Variables

 Below is the list of available variables to be used upon creation of the Serverless VPC access connector.